tutti-ch/react-styleguide/Readme.md

 To facilitate the build procedure, we have configured the styleguide to build directly into the `docs/` folder.
 If you ever have to change this behaviour, check the `styleguideDir` configuration under `styleguide.config.js` file.

+## Publishing to npm
+---

+In order to publish to npm one must first create an npm user.
+`npm adduser`

+Once done, an admin should provide access to the created user on npm's admin page.
+Afterwards it is as simple as executing the following command:

+`npm run dist:publish`

+This command will pull the latest version from the master, build the styleguide, patch the package version, push the changes to master and finally will publish.